RaresDrg/RaresDrg/README.md

   <li>I'm Rares Dragan, an enthusiastic <b>fullstack developer</b> with a passion for crafting engaging and innovative web experiences.</li>
   <li>My journey into the IT field began in 2023 when I enrolled in a comprehensive course, where I was gradually introduced to the fundamentals of <b>front-end development</b>, followed by <b>back-end technologies</b>, mastering both visual and server-side aspects of applications.</li>
   <li>Since then, I have been captivated by this field and I have committed myself to continuous learning and improvement.
 I am constantly enhancing my skills and knowledge to become a highly proficient professional in the industry.</li>
+  <div>&nbsp;&nbsp;&nbsp;&nbsp; 🚀 Since then, I have been captivated by this field and I have committed myself to continuous learning and improvement.
+I am constantly enhancing my skills and knowledge to become a highly proficient professional in the industry.</div>
 </ul>

 <h2>🛠️ Hard Skills</h2>